In September 1620.

 WHEN DID AMERICA FIRST CALL FOR A NATIONAL THANKSGIVING?

 America first called for a national thanksgiving to celebrate victory over the British in the battle of Saratoga.
-In 1789, George Washington again called for national day of thanks on the last Thirsday of November 1777 to commemorate the end of the Revolutionary War and the ratification of the Constitution.
-And during the Civil War, both the Confederacy and the Unino issued Thanksgiving Day proclamations following major victories.
+In 1789, George Washington again called for a national day of thanks on the last Thursday of November 1777 to commemorate the end of the Revolutionary War and the ratification of the Constitution.
+During the Civil War, both the Confederacy and the Union issued Thanksgiving Day proclamations following major victories.